DmitryBondarenko1/solid-spoon/ConsoleColor.md

 **Configuring Console Colors**

 You can manage colors of the IntelliJ IDEA application console by customizing the values of the **Console Color** section.
-Thus, you can individually configure highlighting rules for input, error, and output messages of your console.
-These color settings are applied only to the following types of consoles: standard console, Database console etc. To learn more about console types, see section [Using Console](UsingConsole.md) in the chapter.
-The available color options are listed in **Table 1**:
+Thus, you can individually configure highlighting rules for input, error, and output messages of your console. `This color configuration is applied only to the following types of consoles: standard console, Database console etc. To learn more about console types, see section [Using Console](UsingConsole.md) in the chapter.` The available color options are listed in **Table 1**:

 **Table 1.
 Application Console Color Options**